lorduke22/Actions-Katanas/README.md

 * Use Linting
   * Download artifact created in the previous step
   * Run linting
-* Build application packaged as a docker image
+* Build application packaged as a docker image (ghrc)
+* Component test & Performance test